Cirkit Designer Logo

 Q1: Can the ME60N03 drive high-power MOSFETs?

-A1: Yes, the ME60N03 can drive high-power MOSFETs as long as their gate capacitance is within the driver’s capability.
+A1: Yes, the ME60N03 can drive high-power MOSFETs as long as the gate charge and voltage requirements are within the driver's output specifications.

-A3: Yes, the input pins are compatible with both 3.3V and 5V logic levels.
+A4: Yes, the ME60N03 is compatible with both 3.3V and 5V logic levels, making it suitable for most microcontrollers.